-Telephones are a vital part of the Company's business as they are used to regularly conduct business.
+Telephones are a vital part of the Company Organization's business as they are used to regularly conduct business.
 Personal use of the telephone should be limited to emergencies and unusual circumstances.
-Chronic misuse of Company telephone lines may subject the violator of this policy to progressive discipline.
+Chronic misuse of Company Organization telephone lines may subject the violator of this policy to progressive discipline up to and including termination of employment.